Lumaphore/.github/profile/README.md

 To help you get a quick rough mental idea of the technology - imagine if you cut a file into lots of tiny pieces, turn each tiny piece into a QR code, and then scanned all those QR codes.
 In very simple terms this is what Lumaphore is about.

-You could arrange such a process by "streaming" or cycling through those QR codes very quickly on a monitor.
+You could arrange such a process by looping or cycling through those QR codes very quickly on a monitor until the receiver has received enough data (we call this "stream VLR")

-You could also use printed paper as a VLR.
+You could also use printed paper (we call this "paper VLR").
 Lumaphore enables you to lock down physical paper documents with passwords and encryption.
-Imagine paper covered in QR codes, each a tiny piece of a file that was compressed and encrypted beforehand (This feature is available in Lightdrive already, after selecting a file to send, go to options > save to Paperdrive).
+Imagine paper covered in QR codes, each a tiny piece of a file that was compressed and encrypted beforehand (This feature is available in [Lightdrive](https://lightdrive.app) already, after selecting a file to send, go to options > save to Paperdrive).

 ![the first paperdrive document created](https://miro.medium.com/max/1400/1*TfW4zXw7UiZaxgrP439rKQ.jpeg)